cwanlab/cwanlab.github.io/_pages/about.md

 <span style="font-size:0.78em;">
 – 11/14/2023: Our paper "Spectral Pursuit for Simultaneous Sparse Representation with Accuracy Guarantees" was accepted by International Journal of Data Science and Analytics!
 [Paper](https://link.springer.com/article/10.1007/s41060-023-00480-y)
 – 8/28/2023: Our paper "Development and Validation of Time-to-Event Models to Predict Metastatic Recurrence of Localized Cutaneous Melanoma" was accepted by Journal of the American Academy of Dermatology!
 [Paper](https://www.sciencedirect.com/science/article/pii/S0190962223028815)
+– 10/30/2023: Three abstracts were accepted by the AAAI-2024 Student Abstract and Poster Program.
 – 9/11/2023: Our paper "Pre-Existing Inflammatory Disease Predicts Cutaneous Immunotherapy Toxicity Development: A Multi-Institutional Cohort Study" was was accepted for publication by Journal of the American Academy of Dermatology!
 – 8/22/2023: Our paper "The Art of Centering Without Centering for Robust Principal Component Analysis" was accepted by Data Mining and Knowledge Discovery!
 [Paper](https://link.springer.com/article/10.1007/s10618-023-00976-y)
 – 6/17/2023: Dr. Wan received **an impact score of 15** for her NIH/NCI K99 application!
 – 4/17/2023: Our paper "A polygenic risk score for predicting racial and genetic susceptibility to prurigo nodulari" was accepted for publication in the Journal of Investigative Dermatology!
+[Paper](https://www.sciencedirect.com/science/article/abs/pii/S0022202X23021255)
+– 3/10/2023: Dr. Wan received **a scholarship of $80,500** from Harvard T.H.
+Chan School of Public Health.
+– 3/9/2023: Dr. Wan got acceptance into the M.S. program in Computational Biology and Quantitative Genetics at Harvard T.H.
+Chan School of Public Health.
 – 2/3/2023: Our paper "Increased Risk of Cutaneous Immune-Related Adverse Events in Patients Treated with Talimogene Laherparepvec and Immune Checkpoint Inhibitors: A Multi-institutional Cohort Study" was accepted for publication in Journal of the American Academy of Dermatology!
+[Paper](https://www.sciencedirect.com/science/article/abs/pii/S0190962223002682)
 – 2/2/2023: Our paper "Influence of melanoma type on incidence and downstream implications of cutaneous immune-related adverse events in the setting of immune checkpoint inhibitor therapy" was accepted for publication in Journal of the American Academy of Dermatology!
+[Paper](https://www.sciencedirect.com/science/article/abs/pii/S0190962223002049)
 </span>
 **2022**
 <span style="font-size:0.78em;">